ROSRider/rosrider_doc/docs/SOFTWARE.md

 ### Installing Gazebo Related Software

+This part is optional.
 You can use Gazebo to run ROSRider on your computer.
-This part is optional.
+Provided that you have installed gazebo and the dependencies successfully as outlined in [prerequisites](PRE.md#gazebo)

 ### Installing FXIMU